chenlt326/chenlt326.github.io/_publications/PVIGR_series.md

 ---

 Intro:
 While large-scale photovoltaic (PV) roofs are key to sustainable cities, their impacts on urban heat islands (UHI) remains debated due to a lack of experimental validation.
 To resolve this, our team conducted a field experiment monitoring multiple 200 m² rooftop configurations in subtropical Hong Kong—comparing bare roofs, PV roofs, and PV-integrated green roofs (PVIGRs).
 This study provides the first real-world evidence of their thermal trade-offs.
-The work has been reported in PV Magazine (https://www.pv-magazine.com/2025/06/10/rooftop-pv-may-unintentionally-exacerbate-urban-heat/).
+The work has been reported in <a href="https://www.pv-magazine.com/2025/06/10/rooftop-pv-may-unintentionally-exacerbate-urban-heat/" style="text-decoration: none;">PV Magazine</a>.

 References: